Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Mechanism of Action

-Glucosamine is incorporated into glycosaminoglycan chains, long brush-shaped molecules that line the joint surfaces.
-These chains attract water and form a viscous gel that cushions mechanical stress.
-The sulfate group provides the sulfur needed for the sulfation of these chains, a process that determines their three-dimensional architecture and water-retention capacity.
+Glucosamine is built into glycosaminoglycan chains, long brush-shaped molecules that line joint surfaces.
+These chains draw in water and form a viscous gel that cushions mechanical stress.
+The sulfate group supplies the sulfur needed to sulfate those chains, a process that governs their three-dimensional architecture and their water-holding capacity.

 Key Benefits